risingwavelabs/rfcs/rfcs/0034-system-parameters.md

 However, this is not a complete solution because

-1. **`risingwave.toml` is a local file**, which makes it possible that multiple nodes see different parameters and this absolutely unacceptable.
-For example, some nodes use `data_directory = 'hummock_001'` and others use `data_directory = 'hummock_002'`, the cluster must be crashed.
+1. **`risingwave.toml` is a local file**, which makes it possible that multiple nodes could see different parameters and this is absolutely unacceptable.
+For example, if some nodes use `data_directory = 'hummock_001'` and others use `data_directory = 'hummock_002'`, the stored data will be corrupted.
 2. **Unable to `SET` a config after the process started**.
 Even if changes are written to disk, new nodes still miss these changes.

 This proposal will continue to improve the configuration mechanism but also repudiate the design of #5676.